siiky/siiky.github.io/philosophy/descartes.discourse_of_a_method_for_the_well_guiding_of_reason_and_the_discovery_of_truth_in_the_sciences.md

-# [_A Discourse of a Method for the Well Guiding of Reason and the Discovery of Truth in the Sciences_, by Descartes][gutenberg]
+% _A Discourse of a Method for the Well Guiding of Reason and the Discovery of Truth in the Sciences_, by Descartes
+% siiky
+%

+On [Project Gutenberg][gutenberg].

 extremes